blendbyte/CoyoteCert/README.md

 [![Static Analysis](https://img.shields.io/github/actions/workflow/status/blendbyte/coyotecert/static-analysis.yml?branch=main&style=flat-square&label=phpstan)](https://github.com/blendbyte/coyotecert/actions/workflows/static-analysis.yml)
 [![Coverage](https://img.shields.io/codecov/c/github/blendbyte/coyotecert?style=flat-square)](https://codecov.io/gh/blendbyte/coyotecert)

-**A PHP 8.3+ ACME v2 client for issuing, renewing, and revoking TLS certificates.** Works with Let's Encrypt, ZeroSSL, Google Trust Services, SSL.com, Buypass, and any RFC 8555-compliant CA. Fluent API, no framework dependencies, and solid test coverage.
+**A PHP 8.3+ ACME v2 client for issuing, renewing, and revoking TLS certificates.** Works with Let's Encrypt, ZeroSSL, Google Trust Services, SSL.com, Buypass, and any RFC 8555-compliant CA. Fluent API, no framework dependencies, solid test coverage.

 ACME (Automatic Certificate Management Environment) is the protocol behind free, automated TLS certificates.
 Yes, same name as the cartoon supply company.
-CoyoteCert covers the full thing: account management, order lifecycle, HTTP-01, DNS-01, and TLS-ALPN-01 challenges, certificate issuance, smart renewal with ARI, and revocation.
-One `composer require` and you're set.
+We leaned into it.
+CoyoteCert covers the whole thing: account management, order lifecycle, HTTP-01, DNS-01, and TLS-ALPN-01 challenges, certificate issuance, ARI smart renewal, and revocation.
+One `composer require blendbyte/coyotecert` and you're running.

 ---

 ## Why CoyoteCert

-### Works with every major CA out of the box
+### Every major CA, out of the box

-Built-in providers for Let's Encrypt, ZeroSSL, Google Trust Services, SSL.com, and Buypass, with full EAB support.
-ZeroSSL auto-provisions EAB credentials from your API key, so no copy-pasting tokens.
-A `CustomProvider` handles any other ACME-compliant CA.
+Built-in providers for Let's Encrypt, ZeroSSL, Google Trust Services, SSL.com, and Buypass, full EAB support included, and ZeroSSL auto-provisions credentials from your API key so no token copy-pasting.
+Anything more exotic? `CustomProvider` handles any RFC 8555-compliant CA.

-### CLI included
+### A CLI that ships with the package

-`coyote issue` and `coyote status` ship in the same package.
-One command to issue or renew a certificate; a second to inspect what's stored.
-Works as a drop-in for certbot and acme.sh in PHP stacks, with full support for every built-in provider, key type, and storage path — and a cron-friendly exit code so renewals fit into any deployment pipeline.
+`coyote issue` and `coyote status` come in the box.
+Issue a certificate with one command, check what you've got with another.
+Drop it in wherever certbot or acme.sh would go in a PHP stack: same providers, same key types, same storage paths, cron-friendly exit codes.

-### Three storage backends, fully swappable
+### Storage that fits wherever you are

-Filesystem with file locking, PDO (MySQL, PostgreSQL, SQLite), and in-memory for testing.
-All three share the same interface, so switching backends doesn't touch your issuance code.
+Filesystem with file locking, PDO for MySQL/PostgreSQL/SQLite, and in-memory for tests.
+All three share the same interface, so switching backends never touches your issuance code.

-### Six built-in DNS-01 providers
+### Six DNS-01 providers, no extra SDK needed

-Cloudflare, Hetzner DNS, DigitalOcean, ClouDNS, AWS Route53, and shell/exec — all with automatic zone detection, post-deploy propagation checking, and a fluent builder for timeout and delay tuning.
-No AWS SDK required for Route53.
-Pass `--dns cloudflare` in the CLI or hand a handler directly to `->challenge()`.
-Wildcard certificates require DNS-01; CoyoteCert has the providers covered out of the box.
+Cloudflare, Hetzner DNS, DigitalOcean, ClouDNS, AWS Route53, and shell/exec, all with automatic zone detection, post-deploy propagation checking, and a fluent API for tuning timeouts.
+Route53 handles SigV4 signing itself; no AWS SDK required.
+Wildcards need DNS-01, and CoyoteCert has the providers covered.

-### dns-persist-01: renewals without DNS propagation delays
+### dns-persist-01: skip the propagation wait every renewal cycle

-CoyoteCert introduces `dns-persist-01`: deploy the TXT record once, leave it in place, and every subsequent renewal validates against it immediately.
-No DNS propagation wait on every 90-day cycle.
+Deploy the TXT record once, leave it there.
+Every subsequent renewal validates against the same record with no propagation wait.
+No DNS dance every 90 days.

 ### Fails fast, before it costs you

-Before submitting an order, CoyoteCert checks CAA DNS records for every domain.
-If a record blocks the chosen CA, you get an immediate `CaaException` naming the domain.
-It also does a pre-flight fetch of the HTTP token or DNS TXT record before asking the CA to validate.
-Misconfigured servers and propagation delays are caught locally.
-No wasted rate-limit attempts, no surprise failures.
+CoyoteCert checks CAA DNS records for every domain before touching the CA. If a record blocks your chosen CA, you get a `CaaException` immediately, not after burning a rate-limit attempt.
+Same pre-flight logic verifies your HTTP token or DNS TXT record locally before the CA comes knocking.

-### Typed exceptions for every failure mode
+### Typed exceptions that tell you what actually went wrong

-`RateLimitException` carries the CA's `Retry-After` seconds so your retry logic is precise. `AuthException` means bad credentials, not a transient error. `AcmeException::getSubproblems()` tells you exactly which domain in a multi-domain order was rejected and why.
+`RateLimitException` carries the CA's `Retry-After` seconds so your retry logic is precise. `AuthException` means bad credentials, not a transient blip. `AcmeException::getSubproblems()` tells you exactly which domain in a multi-domain order was rejected and why.

-### ACME profiles and short-lived certificates
+### Short-lived certificates and ACME profiles

-Let's Encrypt's `shortlived` profile issues 6-day certificates with no OCSP or CRL requirements.
-CoyoteCert passes the profile through and silently ignores it for CAs that don't support it yet.
+Let's Encrypt's `shortlived` profile gives you 6-day certs with no OCSP or CRL overhead.
+CoyoteCert passes the profile through and quietly ignores it on CAs that haven't caught up yet.
+Call `->profile()` unconditionally.

-### Full RFC 8555 + RFC 9773 compliance
+### RFC 8555 + RFC 9773, done right

-Proper nonce handling with automatic retry on `badNonce`, JWS signing for every request, EAB for CAs that require it, and ARI (RFC 9773) so renewal windows are guided by the CA rather than a fixed day count.
+Proper nonce handling with automatic retry on `badNonce`, JWS signing for every request, EAB for CAs that require it, and ARI (RFC 9773) so renewal windows are set by the CA rather than a fixed calendar guess.

-### CA-independent: no hidden defaults
+### No default CA, no hidden opinions

-CoyoteCert has no default CA. Every issuance call requires you to pass a provider explicitly.
-Choosing a CA involves real trade-offs (trust store coverage, rate limits, certificate lifetime, EAB requirements, data residency) and that decision belongs to you, not the library.
+CoyoteCert has no default CA. Every call requires an explicit provider.
+Trust store coverage, rate limits, certificate lifetime, EAB requirements, data residency.
+Those trade-offs are yours to make, not ours.

-### Also
+### Also worth knowing

-- **ECDSA-first**: keys default to EC P-256; EC P-384, RSA-2048, and RSA-4096 are also supported.
+**ECDSA-first:** keys default to EC P-256; EC P-384, RSA-2048, and RSA-4096 are all there.

-- **IP address certificates** (RFC 8738): pass an IP to `->identifiers()` and it just works. `type: ip` on the order, `IP:` SANs in the CSR.
+**IP address certificates** (RFC 8738): pass an IP to `->identifiers()` and it works. `type: ip` on the order, `IP:` SANs in the CSR, no extra setup.

-- **PSR-18 HTTP client**: the built-in curl client needs no extra dependencies; swap it for any PSR-18 client with one builder call.
+**PSR-18 HTTP client:** the built-in curl client needs no extra dependencies; swap it for any PSR-18 client with one builder call.

-- **94%+ test coverage**: unit tests with mocked responses plus a live [Pebble](https://github.com/letsencrypt/pebble) integration suite across PHP 8.3, 8.4, and 8.5.
+**94%+ test coverage:** unit tests with mocked responses plus a live [Pebble](https://github.com/letsencrypt/pebble) integration suite across PHP 8.3, 8.4, and 8.5.
 No mock-only false confidence.

-- **Modern PHP**: strict types, backed enums, readonly constructor promotion.
+**Modern PHP:** strict types, backed enums, readonly constructor promotion.
 No magic methods, no global state.

-- **Truly independent**: no CA affiliation, not maintained or financed by one.
+**Truly independent:** no CA affiliation, not maintained or financed by one.

 ---

 ## Requirements

-- PHP ^8.3
-- `ext-curl`, `ext-json`, `ext-mbstring`, `ext-openssl`
+PHP ^8.3 with `ext-curl`, `ext-json`, `ext-mbstring`, and `ext-openssl`.

 ---